section-engineering-education/engineering-education/articles/react-native-razorpay/index.md

 published: true
 url: /engineering-education/react-native-razorpay/
 title: React Native Razorpay Integration
-description: This tutorial provides readers with a detailed guide on how to implement Razorpay in React Native using Node.js and Express.
+description: This tutorial provides readers with a detailed guide on how to implement Razorpay in a React Native application with the help of a Express server.
 author: mohan-raj
 date: 2021-1-02T00:00:00-13:00
 topics: []
 excerpt_separator: <!--more-->
 images:

   - url: /engineering-education/react-native-razorpay/hero.jpg
     alt: React Native and Razorpay
 ---
 In this tutorial, we will be building a React Native application to accept payments from users by integrating Razorpay in our application.
-We will also build a Node.js server to handle sensitive information and processes that should not be exposed or handled from the mobile application..
+We will also build a Node.js (Express) server to handle sensitive information and processes that should not be exposed or handled from the mobile application..
 <!--more-->

 ### Razorpay
 Founded in 2013, Razorpay is a payment gateway service.
 Razorpay enables you to access payment modes like credit and debit cards, UPI, and popular mobile wallets.
 These payment options can be implemented in your app.